gvwilson/snailz/README.md

     a snail with that mutant base in that location is a mutant that can grow to unusual size.

+1. The masses of all snails are scaled up by an amount that depends on how polluted their collection location is.
+    This scaling uses a [sigmoid function][sigmoid] rather than a linear function.

 1. The actual readings for mutated and unmutated snails are randomly generated by adding uniform noise to `assay.baseline` and `assay.mutant`.
     The readings for control wells are just noise.